 - Contingencies Applicable to Listings: Any contingency or conditions of any term in a listing shall be specified and noticed to the Participants.

-Section 1.7 – Listing Price Specified: The full gross listing price stated in the listing contract will be included in the information published in the MLS compilation of current listings, unless the property is subject to auction.
+Section 1.7 – Listing Price Specified: The full gross listing price stated in the listing contract will be included in the information published in the MLS compilation of current listings, in the GLD unless the property is subject to auction.
+A list price is optional while a listing is in the PLD, but will be required if said listing is transitioned into the GLD.
 Amended 11/92 M

 Section 1.8 – Listing Multiple Unit Properties: All properties which are to be sold or which may be sold separately must be indicated individually in the listing and on the property data form.
 When part of a listed property has been sold, proper notification should be given to the Multiple Listing Service.